Salient Object Detection: A Benchmark: Salient Object Detection Benchmark

 \myPara{F-measure} Usually, neither $Precision$ nor $Recall$ can comprehensively evaluate the quality of a saliency map.
 To this end, the F-measure is proposed as a weighted harmonic mean of them with a non-negative weight $\beta$:

-As suggested by many salient object detection works (\eg, \cite{achanta2009frequency,ChengPAMI, perazzi2012saliency}), $\beta^{2}$ is set to $0.3$ to raise more importance to the $Precision$ value.
+As suggested by many salient object detection works (\eg, \cite{achanta2009frequency,ChengPAMI, perazzi2012saliency}), $\beta^{2}$ is set to $0.3$ to increase the importance of the $Precision$ value.
 The reason for weighting precision more than recall is that recall rate is not as important as precision (see also \cite{liu2011learning}).
 For instance, $100\%$ recall can be easily achieved by setting the whole region to foreground.

 According to the different ways for saliency map binarization, there exist two ways to compute F-Measure.
 When the adaptive threshold or GrabCut algorithm is used for the binarization, we can generate a single $F_{\beta}$ for each image and the final F-Measure is computed as the average $F_{\beta}$.
 When using fixed thresholding, the resulted PR curve can be scored by its maximal $F_{\beta}$, which is a good summary of the detection performance (as suggested in \cite{martin2004learning}).
 As defined in \equref{eq:FMeasure}, F-Measure is the weighted harmonic mean of precision and recall, thus share the same value bounds as precision and recall values, \ie~[0, 1].